 The focus of my research is the economics of information technology.
 This is a broad area covering a number of different topics related to how information and information technology affects consumers, organizations and markets.
+As the impact of IT has expanded, this has increasingly taken me into other areas such as the value and pricing of other types of goods, and markets more generally.
 The two major conferences are the Workshop on Information Systems and Economics and the NBER Digitization Program.
 My specific areas of interest are:

 - Economics of Information Systems Labor.
 Better understanding how IT staff and particularly how the movement of IT staff among firms facilitates the diffusion of knowledge and increases productivity.
 I am also interested in online labor markets, offshoring and the effect of the H1B Visa program on IT workers.